HonzaMat/PyOpenocdClient/doc/quickstart.rst

     with PyOpenocdClient(host="localhost", port=6666) as ocd:

-        # Execute a single command, don't care about its output:
+        # Execute a command and ignore its textual output:
         ocd.cmd("poll off")

-        # Execute a command and obtain its textual output:
+        # Execute a command and retrieve its textual output:
         result = ocd.cmd("version")
         print(f"OpenOCD version is: {result.out}")

-        # Execute a command and handle its possible failure:
+        # Execute a command and handle a possible failure:
         try:
             result = ocd.cmd("load_image path/to/program.elf")
         except OcdCommandFailedError as e: